3 simple budgeting tips to help you create a budget that works for you.

 Now that you created a budget that fills up 80% of your income, let’s take a look at the other 20%.

-I highly suggest having a set amount for savings every month.
+I highly suggest having a set amount of savings every month.

 20% should be your goal, but if you can’t allocate this much for savings, start where you can.